 Have two L types , although not as good as the later RA17 C16 types or the RA 117's .

 Better audio plus a real S-meter compared to a marl 1-2 or L type .

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Racal RA-17L.
+We collect prices paid by real hams over the years to help you estimate the value of a used Racal RA-17L.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Racal RA-17L might be around:
+Based on historic data, today's second-hand price of the Racal RA-17L is around: